Residential Trash Services

 - Medical City McKinney, 4500 Medical Center Dr., offers a DEA-compliant drug take-back receptacle in the emergency room lobby.

-- Walgreens Pharmacy has a secure take-back receptical located near the customer counter in the pharmacy section of the store located at 1651 W. University Dr.
+- Walgreens Pharmacy has a secure take-back receptacle located near the customer counter in the pharmacy section of the store located at 1651 W. University Dr.

 *Sharps are not considered medication; find out how to properly dispose of sharps.

-If you would like to dispose items yourself, there are six different locations in the metroplex that accept drop-offs.
+If you would like to drop-off items for disposal yourself, there are six different locations in the metroplex that accept drop-offs.

 Know Before You Go